draeger-lab/refinegems/docs/source/brand.rst

   background.
 * Export the logo to another raster format when required by a publishing system.
-* Use a single-color version in primary gold, black, or white when technical constraints require it.
+* Use a single-colour version in primary gold, black, or white when technical constraints require it.

 Please avoid: